An aerial photo of the house from a circa 1922 postcard

 Built / Designed For: William Reveley

-House & Family History: Newby Wiske was purchased by the Home Office in 1949 for £13,000, after which the House was reconstructed and opened as a district police training center in 1954 by North Riding Constabulary.
-Newby Wiske was transferred to the North Yorkshire Police in 1976 and opened as their new headquarters in September 1977.
-In 2017 the North Yorkshire Police moved to Alverton Court and Newby Wiske was sold to the activity holiday company PGL.
+House & Family History: Newby Wiske was purchased by the Home Office in 1949 for £13,000; the house was reconstructed and opened in 1954 by North Riding Constabulary as a district police training center.
+Newby Wiske was transferred to the North Yorkshire Police in 1976 and reopened as their new headquarters in September 1977.
+In 2017 the North Yorkshire Police moved to Alverton Court and Newby Wiske was sold to the activity holiday company PGL, who renovated the house and opened it as youth adventure center.

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: 2.S.
 Vol. I, p.
 184, 1854.